We want to ensure that investing with us is secure, transparent and easy

 In general terms, a managed investment scheme (MIS Scheme) pools money from investors who rely on the investment expertise of the scheme manager.
 In a typical forestry MIS, the manager exercises skill, and provides expertise and decision-making in managing the forest and administering the investment, while investors have an oversight role.
 The Financial Markets Conduct Act 2013 requires a manager of an MIS Scheme to be licensed.

 Effective from 3 October 2016, Forest Enterprises Limited is licensed to manage MIS Schemes (excluding managed funds) which are primarily invested in forestry assets.
-Our licence number is FSP37784.
+Our license number is FSP37784.

 In addition, each of our existing 44 Limited Partnership investments plus 5 of our Ordinary Partnerships became registered MIS Schemes from 29 November 2016, as required by the Financial Markets Conduct Act 2013.
 When we launch our new investments in 2017, they will be among New Zealand’s first second rotation forestry investments offered under the new financial markets regime.